davebream/ip-loco/README.md

 `:address` has to be a valid IPv4/IPv6 IP or url

-## Seed data
+## Initial data

-The db is seeded with some urls/ips:
+Seeds include the following IPs/urls:

 - http://airbnb.com
 - http://medium.com